 It’s likely you’ll be covered* if you fit new stereo equipment in your car.
 However, if you do any performance enhancing modifications such as engine, body, and transmission changes (among other things), you’ll need to speak to us about whether they’re covered.

-If you choose the 'market value’ option, accessories and modifications fitted to your car will be included within your vehicles market value, which we determine at claim time.
+If you choose the 'market value’ option, accessories and mods fitted to your car will be included within your vehicle’s market value, which we determine at claim time.

 Optional extra covers apply